eatskolnikov/harvest-jira-worklog-integration/README.md

 The application icon was taken from [Fontawesome](http://fontawesome.io)

-Ironically some of the code was taken from [Toggle button](https://github.com/toggl/toggl-button)
+Ironically some of the code was taken from [Toggl button](https://github.com/toggl/toggl-button)